Centred Content

 Treasurer

 George was born in Spain where he obtained his undergraduate education.
 He studied medicine at Loma Linda University in Southern California, completed his pediatrics residency at Ohio University, and established his practice in Owen Sound.
-George provided medical services to children and youth in the care of the Society and provided expert testimony in court on numerous occasions.
 After his retirement in 2001, he spent three years as a Missionary in East Central Africa as Director of the Health Department for the Seventh-day Adventist Church, where he supervised a couple dozen hospitals and numerous medical clinics covering 32 countries and provided education to the membership.

 John Tamming